 Videos for children to assist preparedness

-Below are some videos of year 2 and 3 school students talking with the CFS about bushfire preparedness and what to do in an emergency.
+Below are some videos of children talking about bushfire preparedness and what to do in an emergency.
 You may find them useful to assist conversations with children.

 In life we all experience differing levels of of vulnerability and resilience, however there are some people within our community that have differing abilities to prepare for, respond to and recover from emergencies.

 Leaving early is always considered the safest plan.
 Research has shown that community members implementing a 'leaving early plan' greatly reduce the likelihood of serious injury or death.
 Leaving early means you avoid panic and the risk of becoming trapped by a bushfire.